28 Apr. 2021

 Alfred Nicholas Gardens

-Do yourself a favour, grab breakfast at Burnham Beeches Estate and then wander down Sherbrooke Road to Alfred Nicholas Gardens.
+Do yourself a favour, wander down Sherbrooke Road to Alfred Nicholas Gardens and bring a camera.
 This historic garden is iconic for its isolated (and super photogenic) boathouse and surrounding waterfalls.

 Just meters from the Alfred Nicholas Gardens is George Tindale Gardens, so if you’re in the region, pop over to this one for some bonus beauty.
 Leafy and shaded by the enormous Mountain Ash Trees, here you’ll find loads of rare and exotic plants and flowers.